anthemion-org/ogle-web/README.md

 const oBoard = Board.uFromParse(oParseBoard);
 ```

 Long names produce long expressions that are hard to read (especially when wrapped) so longer words are abbreviated within identifiers, file and folder names, _et cetera_.
-A word that is abbreviated once is abbreviated everywhere (outside of comments) and always the _same way_ throughout the project.
+A word that is abbreviated once is abbreviated everywhere (outside of comments) and _always the same way_ throughout the project.

 ### Function parameter checks

+The `Misc` module defines a `uCkThrow_Params` function that I am using to check

+type danger
+type insecurity

 [todo]
-	Primarily exported functions
+	Primarily exported business functions
 	Not fast
 		Not in Search, Util modules